dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 Macros that expand into calls to advertised functions
 =====================================================

-Many macros that take a “body” argument expand into a call to an advertised function that takes a functional argument.
+Many macros that take a "body" argument expand into a call to an advertised function that takes a functional argument.
 This functional argument will execute the supplied body.
 For a macro named ``with-environment``, the function is generally named